 The third story of the Westcar Papyrus is told by Bauefre, son of Khufu, and is set during the reign Sneferu.
-It tells of the time when the king, being really bored, goes for a sail along with twenty attractive young women on the advice of his chief lector priest, Djadjamankh.
+It tells of the time when the king, feeling very bored, goes for a sail, along with twenty attractive young women, on the advice of his chief lector priest, Djadjamankh.
 However, one of the girls drops a turquoise fish pendant in the water and is so upset by its loss that even the promise of a replacement from the royal treasury will not cheer her up.
 Djadjamankh then causes the water to fold over on itself so that the amulet can be retrieved (echoing the parting of the water by Moses during the Exodus).

 The full translation…